iamrlz/DevOps-Roadmap/Notes/linux.md

 - Present Working Directory: `pwd`

 - List Content: `ls`
+   - To Show Hidden files: `ls -a`
+   - To Show files in-order of creation: `ls -lt`
+   - To Show files in the reverse order of creation: `ls -ltr`

 - Make Directory
   - Make a New Directory: `mkdir <file or directory name>`